-Section 501(c)(3) describes certain organizations which are exempt from taxation under section 501(a).
+taxation under section 501(a).
 A 501(c)(3) organization is an organization organized and operated exclusively for charitable purposes.
 See Regulations section 1.501(c)(3)-1(a).

 Annual return.
-An annual return is an exact copy of the Form 990-T that was filed with the IRS including all schedules and attachments.
+An annual return (for purposes of the public inspection rules discussed below) is an exact copy of the Form 990-T that was filed with the IRS including all schedules and attachments.
 It also includes any amendments to the original return (amended return).

-By annual return, we mean any annual return (defined above) that is not more than 3 years old from the later of:
+By annual return (for purposes of the public inspection rules discussed below), we mean any annual return (defined above) that is not more than 3 years old from the later of: